Dazzle Rocks raises $6.8 million for Minecraft-like mobile MMO

-Dazzle Rocks has raised $6.8 million in funding to bankroll its massively multiplayer online mobile game that is a sandbox world just like Microsoft’s popular Minecraft.
+Dazzle Rocks has raised $6.8 million in funding to bankroll its massively multiplayer online mobile game that is a sandbox world (think similar to Microsoft’s popular Minecraft).

 Galaxy Interactive, via its Galaxy EOS VC Fund, led the round with additional participation by Spintop Ventures, Ken Lamb (Dazzle Rocks chairman and cofounder of Initial Capital), ByFounders, David Helgason, MTG, Sisu Game Ventures, and other investors from the company’s earlier financing rounds.

-Helsinki-based Dazzle Rocks has been working on the mobile-first scalable MMO since 2015.
+The Helsinki-based Dazzle Rocks has been working on the mobile-first scalable MMO since 2015.
 CEO Stella Wang said in an interview that the company closed the round in mid-February, just before fundraising became more difficult because of the coronavirus.

 She said the investment will be used to continue developing the company’s next-generation social gaming experience in a sandbox world.
 The game doesn’t have a name yet, but Wang said it has been intentionally designed and built from inception to be attractive to both Western and key East Asian markets (including China, Japan, South Korea, and Taiwan).